What is slow banking? 5 tried & tested ways to make it work!

 Financial literacy is low and hard to build

-More integration across platforms is needed to create a multi-channel approach
+More integration across platforms for a multi-channel approach

-Especially in slow money, people feel more secure in purchasing a product when there is a personal touch.
+In slow banking, people feel more secure in purchasing a product when there is a personal touch.
 This leads customers to ‘research online, purchase offline’ and as such requires your different channels to be integrated to create a seamless customer journey.
-Integration is overwhelmingly important for all consumers in banking – even more so for young customers.
+In our experience, integration is overwhelmingly important for all consumers in 2026—even more so for young customers who expect a "phygital" (physical + digital) experience where they can start a pension application on an app and finish it with a video advisor.

 5 gamification examples that help slow banking

-Many slow money businesses teach users financial literacy and care about sustainability, and gamification can help this.
+Many slow banking businesses are now turning to gamification to teach users financial literacy and incentivize sustainable long-term habits.
 By using game-like elements in a non-game context, gamified apps incentivize desired user behavior and enhance customer motivation.
-Indeed, this is the approach endorsed by Belgian fintech expert Bjorn Cumps.
+Indeed, this is the approach endorsed by Belgian fintech expert Bjorn Cumps, who advocates for making complex finance more intuitive.

-So for those who want to get slow money right, these 5 gamification examples work wonders:
+So for those who want to get slow banking right, these 5 gamification examples work wonders:

-#1 Badge reward system.
+- Badge reward system.
 In short, badges give users instant feedback and provide tasks with meaning.
-In addition, receiving a badge will create customer motivation to unlock the next one, and seeing greyed-out features will motivate users even more.
+In 2026, receiving a badge for "Hitting a 12-month savings streak" creates the psychological motivation to unlock the next tier, while greyed-out features motivate users to complete their profiles.

-#2 Loyalty program.
-Taking care of your most loyal users can result in great rewards, for example, Revolut’s loyalty program boosted incremental sales by 625%!
+- Loyalty program.
+Taking care of your most loyal users can result in great rewards.
+Historically, apps like Revolut have seen massive incremental sales boosts by rewarding users who engage with "slow" features like vault savings or insurance tiers.

-#4 Progress bars.
-Incentivize your users to achieve a long-term saving or investment goals with a bar that provides instant feedback and fulfills the user’s need for growth.
+- Progress bars.
+Incentivize your users to achieve long-term saving or investment goals with a bar that provides instant feedback.
+This fulfills the user's need for growth and makes a 30-year pension plan feel like a series of achievable milestones.

-#5 Points systems.
-Points systems are rewarding and also give your tasks a competitive edge.
-Users will feel that they have achieved something when their points increase, and especially when they can compare them against the points of others.
+- Points systems.
+Points systems are rewarding and give tasks a competitive edge.
+Users feel a sense of achievement when their points increase, especially when they can compare their "Financial Health Score" against community benchmarks.

-3 of the best gamification examples you need to see
+3 of the best slow banking gamification examples you need to see

 Australia Commonwealth Bank and the mini-game that banked 600 loans

-The Australian Commonwealth Bank developed a game called Investorville, a property investment simulator.
-In the game, users chose investor profiles and simulated investing in housing markets across the country, without risking any of their own money.
-As a result, the bank financed 600 loans in just 1 year!
+The Australian Commonwealth Bank developed a game called Investorville, a property investment simulator that remains a gold standard for slow banking.
+In the game, users simulated investing in housing markets across the country without risking capital.
+In our experience, this educational approach is the best way to combat the 59% average efficiency ratio struggle many banks face in 2025-2026 by automating the "top of the funnel" lead generation.
+As a result, the bank financed 600 loans in just 1 year through risk-free play!

 Banx incentivizes users to be sustainable with points systems and rewards